isb-cgc/readthedocs/docs/source/sections/Hosted-Data.rst

     :target: omicsData.png

 Clinical, biospecimen and processed -omics data (such as RNASeq, etc.) are available in the GDC Cloud Storage buckets, in ISB-CGC BigQuery tables and through ISB-CGC web tools.
+The table below lists each Program and where (through ISB-CGC) that you can its data.

+- Within the detailed documentation on each Program (click on the Program name), there is an example of how to use the metadata stored in ISB-CGC BigQuery tables to locate the Program's files on the GDC Google Cloud Storage buckets.
+- To learn more about using this data with ISB-CGC web tools, go to the ISB-CGC Web Application section of this document.
+- To locate these tables in the ISB-CGC BigQueryproject, use the ISB-CGC BigQuery Table Search.

 .. list-table::